Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Implementing Maximum Effort via Scoring Rules

-While convexity of the no-information utility function does imply the effort-maximizing contract has an implementation as a scoring rule---since convex functions are equal to the upper envelope of the linear functions below them---the resulting scoring rule need not satisfy the reward constraint, i.e., that $r_{\theta} \in [0,1]$.
-For instance, consider a convex no-information utility function $\util^{\no}_t = (\mu^{\no}_t)^2$.
-A simple dynamic contract that implements this no-information utility function is to offer a constant reward $(\mu^{\no}_t)^2$ at time $t$ regardless of the realization of the state.
+However, this argument does not work since the constructed rewards may lie outside of $[0,1]$ for an arbitrary no-information utility function; for instance, consider $\util^{\no}_t = (\mu^{\no}_t)^2$.
+A dynamic contract that implements this no-information utility is a constant reward $(\mu^{\no}_t)^2$ at time $t$ regardless of the realization of the state.
 However, to implement this utility function using a scoring rule, by \cref{prop:static_truthful}, the menu option for belief $\posterior\in[0,1]$ must be $(-\posterior^2,2\posterior-\posterior^2)$, which violates the ex post individual rationality constraint.

-Primarily, a violation of the constraint that rewards lie in $[0,1]$ emerges because the no-information utility function is too convex.
-In this case, we can flatten the no-information utility by decreasing the reward to the agent at earlier times.
-We can show that by flattening the no-information utility, the decrease in no-information utility is weakly larger than the decrease in continuation payoff in all continuation games, and hence, the agent has stronger incentives to exert effort. \Cref{fig:overlapping_bounded} illustrates this idea, with details provided in \cref{apx:single_source}.
+Intuitively, this kind of a violation of the constraint that rewards lie in $[0,1]$ arises because the no-information utility is too convex.
+In this case, we can flatten the no-information utility by decreasing the reward at earlier times---analogous to Step Two of \cref{thm:perfect}.
+Under this flattening, the no-information utility decreases weakly more than the continuation payoff in all continuation games, yielding stronger incentives to exert effort. \Cref{fig:overlapping_bounded} illustrates this idea, with details provided in \cref{apx:single_source}.